flyingrobin/Foxc1-paper-PCA-plot/README.md

 # Foxc1-paper-PCA-plot
+### R codes and data to generate PCA plot for Wang et al. Science, 2016
 =======================
 This repo contains codes and data to generate PCA plot for Wang et al. "Foxc1 reinforces quiescence in self-renewing hair follicle stem cells" Science, 2016